 The Cleveland Clinic recently published an article, 6 Foods That Boost Your Beauty.
 Three of those foods were tofu, chia seeds and cocoa.
 Tofu contains isoflavones that can help our skin’s collagen to avoid wrinkles!
 (I may start sleeping with tofu under my eyes!)
 Chia seeds, the newest superfood, are a great plant source of omega-3’s and are wonderful for your overall health and the health of your hair and skin.
 Chia seeds absorb moisture and get things nice and thick.
 They are flavorless and make a perfect addition to this pudding.
 Cocoa is full of flavonoids that have antioxidant properties and cocoa contains epicatechin (say that five times fast!) which increases blood flow and oxygen to our skin.
 Just another reason to never feel guilty about eating chocolate!

-2 T. your favorite liqueur or 1 t. vanilla extract (see Notes)
+- 2 tablespoons your favorite liqueur or 1 teaspoon vanilla extract (see Notes)